 PURPOSE:

-The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) with updated guidance on the implementation of child care services during the ongoing global pandemic of coronavirus disease 2019 (COVID-19).
+The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) with updated guidance on the implementation of child care services during the ongoing coronavirus disease 2019 (COVID-19) global pandemic.

 RESCISSIONS:

-NoneBACKGROUND:
+WD 26-20

+WD 09-20, Change 2

+BACKGROUND:

 Under Texas Workforce Commission (TWC) Chapter 809 Child Care Services rule §809.51(b), if a parent has a permanent job loss, he or she may only receive an additional three months of child care unless the parent becomes reemployed or is attending an educational or training program.
 (In other words, parents have a three-month job search period.)
 On March 24, 2020, as a result of COVID-19, TWC’s three-member Commission (Commission) waived this provision.
 Since that determination, unemployed families have continued to receive subsidized child care indefinitely, even if they had a permanent job loss.